aroelke/godot-tbs-framework/README.md

 `Objective`s do not have to be anywhere specific in the scene tree.
 They primarily interact with the `EventController` to be evaluated and determine the result of completion, which allows them to be interpreted in any way desired.
 The default `EventController` contains a property specifying an `Objective` to interpret as successful completion of the map and one that is interpreted as failure of the map.
+An `Objective` will raise its `StatusChanged` signal any process frame in which it is completed or uncompleted to signal the change in completion status, allowing it to be used for additional purposes beyond simple level completion, such as triggering mid-level changes.
 #### Creating an Army
 Each [`Army`](src/TbsFramework/Scenes/Level/Object/Group/Army.tscn) has three main components:
 - A [`Faction`](src/TbsFramework/Data/Faction.cs) property which is specified using a `Faction` resource and determines the alliance it has